Paul Judge: Early life

-As a child, Judge attended St Dunstan's College, an independent school in Catford, London.
+Paul Rupert Judge was born at Queen Charlotte's and Chelsea Hospital in London on 25 April 1949.
+As a child, he attended St Dunstan's College, an independent school in Catford, London.
 Following which he went up to study at Trinity College, Cambridge, after being awarded an Open Scholarship.

 Later in life, he was appointed a Thouron Fellow at the Wharton School at the University of Pennsylvania.
 He maintained close ties to the University of Cambridge all his life and was major benefactor to the Cambridge Judge Business School, which is named in his honour.

 Career

 His early career was with Cadbury Schweppes, where he undertook a number of international postings and projects, and where he led the buyout of their food companies in 1985 to form Premier Brands which was successfully sold in 1989.
-In the 1990s he was Chairman of Food from Britain, Director General of the Conservative Party (1992-95) and a Ministerial Advisor to the Cabinet Office, resigning in 2009, disillusioned by scandals.
+In the 1990s he was Chairman of Food from Britain, Director General of the Conservative Party (1992–95) and a Ministerial Advisor to the Cabinet Office, resigning in 2009, disillusioned by scandals.

 In the 2000s he was Chairman of the Royal Society of Arts and of Teachers TV, President of the Chartered Management Institute, Deputy Chairman of the American Management Association, a Director of Standard Bank Group of South Africa, which is Africa's largest bank and is quoted on the Johannesburg Stock Exchange, and Master of the Worshipful Company of Marketors.